avl/noatun/book/book.md

 Noatun also tracks reads.
 For each message, a linked list of readers is maintained.
 This allows maintaining a dependency graph for read-dependencies between all messages in the database.

+# Communication

+Noatun contains built-in support for communication over UDP Multicast.
+However, the central communication logic is completely independent of the chosen network technology.
+Noatun poses very few requirements on the underlying network.
+Specifically:
+ * The network can have high latency (multiple seconds is ok)
+ * The network can be lossy (though performance will suffer if packet loss is frequent) Noatun does not do forward error correction.
+The network is expected to provide this, if needed.
+ * The network capacity can be low.
+Noatun has a configurable max bandwidth cap that it will respect, to avoid overloading the network.
+ * The network MTU can be small (down to ~200 bytes is ok)
+ * The network doesn't need to have the concept of addresses
+ * If it has addresses, not all addresses need be globally unique (this can be useful in a very decentralized system, where reliably guaranteeing uniqueness of ip-addresses for all nodes may be hard).
+ * The nodes don't need to know their own address

+The only requirement of addresses is that if the network has addresses, nodes may not change addresses too frequently.
+Note that on linux you may need to disable `rp_filter` for